Kanokjann/Bikedata/README.md

 The analysis results are summarized as follows:
 1. The number of casual and member are 725,635 and 2,502,456 respectively.
-2. The casual and member both ride on weekday (Monday, Tuesday, Wednesday, Thursday and Friday) more than weekend.
+2. Member ride on weekday (Monday, Tuesday, Wednesday, Thursday and Friday) more than weekend.
+3. Casual ride on weekend more than weekday.
-3. The average ride duration for casual is above 50 mins throughout the whole week while for member is below 20 mins.
+4. The average ride duration for casual is above 50 mins throughout the whole week while for member is below 20 mins.

 ### Recommendations